 I started with a variation of Isa's sausage recipe from the Veganomicon, and altered it for a more Polish flavor.

-1/2 cup beans (I used cannellini)
+for the sausage1/2 cup beans (I used cannellini)

 1 cup cold vegetable broth